Different Types of RC Car Sizes. Scale Matters.

 One of the first things to understand when choosing an RC car is its scale.
 The scale represents how much smaller the RC vehicle is compared to its real-life counterpart.
 For example, a 1:10 scale car is one-tenth the size of the vehicle it’s modeled after, while a 1:24 scale car is much smaller—about the size of your hand.

-They HobbyTown Santee Rc experts explain it best: “The scale is more than just size; it’s also about what the car is designed to do.
+Ryan, a HobbyTown Santee RC expert, explains it best: “The scale is more than just size; it’s also about what the car is designed to do.
 A smaller 1:24 scale RC car might be perfect for running indoors or on smooth surfaces, while a larger 1:10 scale vehicle is great for off-road adventures and handling rougher terrain.”

 Here’s a breakdown of common RC car scales you’ll find and their typical uses: